 - 2. Dissolved Sulfide.
 Dissolved sulfide shall not exceed natural background levels (0.1 mg/L maximum). - 3. pH.
 The pH shall not be depressed below 6.5 nor raised above 8.5, nor cause to vary from normal ambient pH by more than 0.5 pH units. - 4.
 Nutrients.
-Waters shall not contain biostimulatory substances in concentrations that promote aquatic growths to the extent that such growths cause nuisance or adversely affect beneficial uses. - C. Discharge shall not cause a violation of any water quality standard for receiving waters adopted by the Regional Water Board or State Water Resources Control Board (State Water Board) as required by the CWA and regulations adopted thereunder.
+Waters shall not contain biostimulatory substances in concentrations that promote aquatic growths to the extent that such growths cause nuisance or adversely affect beneficial uses. - 5.
+Un-ionized Ammonia.
+The annual median for un-ionized ammonia shall not exceed 0.025 mg/L in San Francisco Bay.
+The maximum concentrations in Central San Francisco Bay and upstream shall not exceed 0.16 mg/L. The maximum concentration in Lower San Francisco Bay and upstream shall not exceed 0.4 mg/L. - C. Discharge shall not cause a violation of any water quality standard for receiving waters adopted by the Regional Water Board or State Water Resources Control Board (State Water Board) as required by the CWA and regulations adopted thereunder.